cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 Expresso
 ========
-If you have installed the EBI wublast.pl client, Expresso will BLAST your sequences against the PDB database, identify the best targets and use them to align your proteins using the following command:
+The default installation of T-Coffee provides you with the EBI wublast.pl client required to run Expresso.
+Using this, Expresso will BLAST your sequences against the PDB database, identify the best targets and use them to align your proteins using a structural aligner.
+Run Expresso with the following command:

 ::